It's a small, isolated Asian country, yet North Korea has managed to grab world headlines for decades.

 The communist state has long goaded Western powers by continuing to test missiles, launch satellites into outer space and conduct nuclear weapon tests — all activities the West fears are part of North Korea's military ambitions.

 North Korea has also earned scorn for its chilly relations with South Korea and the United States and has been condemned for violating the human rights of its own people.
+In February 2014, United Nations human rights investigators issued a report detailing human rights violations that they said "meet the high threshold required for proof of crimes against humanity in international law."

 Its people are highly sheltered, its government intensely secretive and its borders tightly controlled.